• Midterms Resource Hub

 These are just a few of the reasons why nonprofit professionals need to be thinking about increasing cyber security efforts before the 2026 midterm election.

 • Cyber security should be a public good.
-This page provides free and free-ish live resources.
+This page provides free and free-ish, actionable resources.
 Luckily, there is a lot you can do to increase the organization’s security with the hardware and software you’re already using.
 We’ve put together free resources, blog posts, and live events that will help you start increasing your organization’s cyber security.

 • Short answer: yes.
 Even if the organization is not legally allowed to support or oppose candidates, it is still worth taking precautions if any external messaging will be focused on promoting civic engagement, voter registration, canvassing, fundraising, or other approved (c) (3) activities.